Mike Gravel: Loss of Senate seat in 1980

 In 1980, Gravel was challenged for the Democratic Party's nomination by State Representative Clark Gruening, the grandson of the man Gravel had defeated in a primary 12 years earlier.
 One of Gruening's supporters was Gravel's former backer Gottstein.
 Several factors made Gravel vulnerable.
 As an insurgent candidate in 1968, Gravel had never established a firm party base.
 Not liking to hunt or fish, he was also always culturally suspect in the state.

 The primary campaign was bitterly fought.
 A group of Democrats, including future governor Steve Cowper, led the campaign against Gravel, with Gravel's actions in respect to the 1978 and 1980 Alaskan lands bills a major issue.
 This was especially so given that the 1980 bill's dénouement happened but a week before the primary.
 The sources of Gravel's campaign funds, some of which Gravel readily acknowledged came from political action committees outside the state, also became an issue in the contest.
 Gruening had pledged that he would not take special interest group money, but Gravel said that Gruening was "dishonest" in accepting individual contributors from Jewish donors living outside the state because to him such contributors comprised "a special interest group ... that seeks to influence the foreign policy of the U.S."

 Gruening decisively won the primary with about 55 percent of the vote to Gravel's 44 percent.
 Gravel later conceded that by the time of his defeat, he had alienated "almost every constituency in Alaska".
 Another factor may have been Alaska's blanket primary system of the time, which allowed unlimited voting across party lines and from its many independents; Republicans believed Gruening would be an easier candidate to defeat in the general election.

 Gruening lost the general election to Republican banker Frank Murkowski.
-Gravel was the last Democrat to represent Alaska in Congress for 28 years.
+Gravel was the last Democrat to represent Alaska in Congress for 28 years until the 2008 election of Mark Begich.